yejianye/microblog/README.md

 Web application: Micro blog
 ===========================
-This application is a simple version of Twitter used to validate various ideas and architectures in web backend development.
+This application is a micro-blog with very basic features such as posting feed and follow a friend.
+My goal is to use it as an example project to test out various ideas and architectures in web backend development including
+- Design abstraction layers and APIs
+- Distributed cache
+- NoSQL
+- Database sharding
+etc

 The features of this simple microblog application includes
 - Create a new user